ARTICLE I: NAME OF ORGANIZATION

 Membership in this organization is open to enrolled students at the University of Florida.
 Non-students, spouses, faculty, and staff may be associate members; however, they may not vote or hold office.
 All members and associate members are free to leave and disassociate without fear of retribution, retaliation, or harassment.

-The officers of the MCC include President, Vice President, Treasurer, Assistant Treasurer, Secretary, Student Organization Coordinator, and Webmaster .
+- The officers of the MCC include President, External Vice President, Internal Vice President, Treasurer, Assistant Treasurer, Secretary, and Student Organization Coordinator, and Webmaster.

-- The Vice President shall assist in all matters of the MCC and assume the President’s duties in his/her absence.
-The Vice President is the official representative to the BOCC and shall attend all BOCC meetings, rotation schedule permitting.
+- The External Vice President shall assist in all external matters of the MCC, including maintenance of external correspondence.
+He/She shall also serve as is the official representative to the BOCC and shall attend all BOCC meetings, rotation schedule permitting.
+He/She shall assist in all matters of the MCC and assume the President’s duties in his/her/their absence.

 - The Treasurer shall be responsible for proposing, presenting, and managing the MCC budget.
 He/She shall also advise the MCC organizations in their individual financial decision-making.